Dave-team/Knowledge-base/Management.md

 # Management

 ## Principles
-- You are responsible for the team's output - give credit to the team when things go well  and take full responsibility when they don't
+- You are responsible for the team's output
+- Give credit to the team when things go well and take full responsibility when they don't
 - Make your employees feel comfortable with you – they should feel free to share their thoughts and recommendations
 - Don’t be the manager you wish you had – be the manager that your team needs.
-Everyone is different and everyone is at different stages
+Everyone is different and everyone is at different stages.
+Some people need more feedback and deadlines whereas others can just be left alone
 - People want to know:
     - Do you have insights and steadiness to make tough decisions?
     - Do you have values they relate to admire and want to emulate